With the help of our dental technology, our dental team strives to offer you the best service possible within our Bowmanville office.

 - images can be electronically sent to another dentist or specialist (if necessary)

-Intraoral (meaning the X-ray film is inside the mouth) and
+Intraoral (meaning the X-ray is taken from inside the mouth) and

-Extraoral (meaning the X-ray film is outside the mouth)
+Extraoral (meaning the X-ray is taken from outside the mouth)

 Intraoral X-rays are the most common type of dental X-ray taken and provide a lot of detail which allows your dentist to find cavities, check the health of the tooth root and surrounding bone, check developing teeth and monitor your general oral health.